PrismLibrary/Prism-Documentation/docs/plugins/popups.md

    ```

 3. **Register Your Dialog Views**
-   Dialogs must be registered with Prism’s dialog service (not navigated to like regular pages).
+   Dialogs must be registered with Prism's dialog service (not navigated to like regular pages).
 For example:
    ```csharp
    containerRegistry.RegisterDialog<MyDialog>();
    ```